Master in International Economics

 What is it?

-The program, known in-house (and for historical reasons) as the MIS, is a rigorous two year degree that equips students with state-of-the-art, policy-relevant training.
-The program is organized into three tracks: (i) International Finance, (ii) Development and (iii) International Trade.
+The programme, known in-house (and for historical reasons) as the MIS, is a rigorous two-year degree that equips students with state-of-the-art, policy-relevant training.
+The programme is organised into three tracks: (i) International Finance, (ii) Development and (iii) International Trade.

 Who can apply?

 Our selection process is highly competitive.
 Each year, we have the good fortune of examining a pool of extremely talented individuals from all over the world.
 A successful candidate to the MIS programme usually satisfies three prerequisites.
 First, she/he has followed undergraduate economics classes and is familiar with the main concepts of the discipline.
 Second, she/he has a solid mathematical background and is thus comfortable with the technical aspects of economics.
 Third, she/he has excellent GRE scores, very good grades and highly supportive letters of recommendation.